pocomane/retro-console-games/README.md

 Gaiares                                                ;           ; genesis
 Gain Ground                                            ; excellent ; genesis
 Gauntlet 4                                             ; good      ; genesis
-Ghouls 'N Ghosts                                       ; excellent ; genesis master-system turbografx ; Named Daimakaimura on turbografx: it is compatible with SuperGrafx only so it should be escluded.
+Ghouls 'N Ghosts                                       ; excellent ; genesis turbografx ; the master-system version is a severe downgrade.
+Named Daimakaimura on turbografx: it is compatible with SuperGrafx only so it should be escluded.
 However it is a wonderful arcade port that you really should play.
 Golden Axe                                             ;           ; genesis master-system
 Golden Axe II                                          ;           ; genesis
 Golden Axe III                                         ;           ; genesis